Don’t count on the wind to blow dead leaves off your roof. If left alone, dead leaves will decay and trap moisture against roof shingles.

 If left to rot, dead leaves will absorb water and weigh down your gutters.
 Eventually, your gutters will pull away and possibly damage the exterior of your home.
 If water doesn’t drain properly from your gutters, there’s also the risk that it will seep underneath your roof shingles.

 Trapped moisture creates the perfect conditions for mold and algae, both of which reduce the lifespan of your roof.
 This is why it’s important to remove dead leaves from your roof before winter.
 Otherwise, clumps of dead leaves will be left to decompose on your shingles over several months.
 It’s much better to clean your gutters and roof now than to schedule a roof repair next spring.

 To learn more about our roofing products, call any of our 9 Michigan locations.
 You may also fill out our contact form.
-Eikenhout is a roofing supply company that’s proud to serve Grand Rapids, Lansing, Mt.
+Eikenhout is a that’s proud to serve Grand Rapids, Lansing, Mt.
 Pleasant, Holland, Traverse City, Saginaw, Petoskey, Kalamazoo, and Muskegon.